-In 1635, at the outbreak of the Franco-Spanish War (1635–59), the regiment took part in the siege of Speyer, in the capture of Binghen, in the relief of Mainz and Zweibrücken and in the retreat on Metz; in 1636, in the siege of Saverne, in the combat of Jussey; In 1637, sent to the Meuse, it took part in the capture of the Castle of Villaune between Verdun and Stenay, and in the sieges of Damvilliers and Ivoy.
+In 1635, at the outbreak of the Franco-Spanish War (1635–59), the regiment took part in the siege of Speyer, in the capture of Binghen, in the relief of Mainz and Zweibrücken and in the retreat on Metz; in 1636, in the siege of Saverne and in the combat of Jussey.
+In 1637, sent to the Meuse, it took part in the capture of the Castle of Villaune between Verdun and Stenay, and in the sieges of Damvilliers and Ivoy.
 In 1638, it was transferred to Flanders and took part in the relief of Saint-Omer.
 It then returned to the Rhine where it was at the siege of Breisach.
-In 1639, the regiment returned to Flanders and took part in the siege of Hesdin, in the Combat of Saint-Nicolas near Saint-Omer.
+In 1639, the regiment returned to Flanders and took part in the siege of Hesdin and in the Combat of Saint-Nicolas near Saint-Omer.
 During the next winter, it detached a few companies to Normandy to get rid of the "Va-nu-pieds".
-In 1640, the regiment was transferred to Italy and took part in the attack of the entrenchments of Casale, in the siege of Turin.
-In 1641, it took part in the capture of Montcalvo, in the siege of Ivrea, in the relief of Chivasso and in the submission of Ceva, Mondovi and Coni; in 1642, in the capture of Nice and of the Castle of Tortona; in 1643, in the siege of Trino.
+In 1640, the regiment was transferred to Italy and took part in the attack of the entrenchments of Casale and in the siege of Turin.
+In 1641, it took part in the capture of Montcalvo, in the siege of Ivrea, in the relief of Chivasso and in the submission of Ceva, Mondovi and Coni; in 1642, in the capture of Nice and of the Castle of Tortona; and in 1643, in the siege of Trino.
 It then marched to rejoin Turenne its mestre de camp who had been promoted to Maréchal de France and was now commanding the Army of Germany.
 In 1644, the regiment distinguished itself in the combats of Freiburg.
-It cooperated to the capture of Philisbourg, Worms, Mainz, Landau, Mannheim, and Neustadt, and took its winter-quarters in Binghen.
-In 1645, it took part in the storming of Germesheim, in the capture of Stuttgart, in the Battle of Mariendal, in the siege of Rothemburg and in the Battle of Nördlingen, in the sieges of Heillbronn and Trier; in 1646, in the campaign of Bavaria, in the siege of Augsburg; in 1647, in the siege of Tubingen, in the capture of Aschaffenburg and Darmstadt.
+It cooperated in the capture of Philisbourg, Worms, Mainz, Landau, Mannheim, and Neustadt, and took its winter-quarters in Binghen.
+In 1645, it took part in the storming of Germesheim, in the capture of Stuttgart, in the Battle of Mariendal, in the siege of Rothemburg, in the Battle of Nördlingen, and in the sieges of Heillbronn and Trier; in 1646, in the campaign of Bavaria and in the siege of Augsburg; in 1647, in the siege of Tubingen and in the capture of Aschaffenburg and Darmstadt.
 In September, the regiment was transferred to Luxembourg where it attacked the suburbs of Montmédy before taking its winter-quarters in Flanders.
 By the beginning of 1648, the regiment counted only 600 men in 20 companies.
 It returned to Germany and contributed to the relief of Worms and to the victory of Zusmarhausen where it lost 150 men.

 In 1659, after the Treaty of the Pyrenees, Turenne offered his regiment to King Charles II of England to help him to regain his throne; but the regiment did not need to intervene and Charles II was restored to the throne of England in 1660.

 In 1666, the rank of the regiment was fixed, it came immediately after Aquitaine Infanterie.
-It retained this rank until 1775.
+It would retain this rank until 1775.